Can we really relieve stress and anxiety? Sometimes we’re our own worst enemy for creating stress in our lives.

 Be careful what you share

-I love being out in nature and I’m sure you know by now that I love to read to escape from everyday pressures.
+I love being out in nature and I love to read to escape from everyday pressures.

 What do you do to de-stress?